Web attribution is the process of identifying and crediting the touchpoints along a given user journey that lead to a conversion.

 What is web attribution?

-Web attribution is the process, and supporting technology, of understanding and attributing the touchpoints of a consumer journey through the web, whether that is a desktop or mobile web browser.
+Web attribution is the process, and supporting technology, of understanding and attributing the touchpoints of a consumer journey across the web, whether it’s on a desktop or mobile web browser.

 The following is a chart comparing and contrasting web attribution to mobile attribution.